 Milwaukee and the Madison university market lead Wisconsin’s rentals, where managed apartment communities commonly restrict pets.
-For renters in Wisconsin, an emotional support animal letter is the document that keeps you and your animal together, even where leases say “no pets.”
+A valid emotional support animal letter, written by a Wisconsin-licensed professional, is what turns a no-pet lease into an approved accommodation.

 We pair you with an independent mental health professional licensed in Wisconsin for a genuine evaluation.
-There is no charge unless you are approved, and an approved letter, carrying the provider’s Wisconsin license details, is usually delivered within 10–15 minutes.
+There’s no charge unless you’re approved, and an approved letter, carrying the provider’s Wisconsin license details, is usually delivered within 10–15 minutes.

 Persistent nervousness, racing thoughts, or panic episodes that disrupt concentration and rest.